 By connecting the camera to a smartphone or computer with the interface cable, you can transfer images or import images to the smartphone or computer.

-- 1. Select [♥: Choose USB connection app] (☑). - 2.
-Select an option.
+Select [♥: Choose USB connection app] (2).

 Photo Import/Remote Control

 Select if you will use EOS Utility after connecting to a computer, or if you will use dedicated Android apps or the iOS version of Photos.